- What is Kidney Failure?

 Anemia.
 When kidneys are damaged, they don’t make enough erythropoietin (EPO), a hormone that helps make red blood cells.
 Red blood cells carry oxygen from your lungs to other parts of your body.
 When you have anemia, some organs—such as your brain and heart—may get less oxygen than they need and may not function as well as they should.
 Anemia can make you feel weak and lack energy.

-Your health care provider may prescribe iron supplements.
-In some cases, your provider may prescribe medicines to help your body make more red blood cells.
+Your health care professional may prescribe iron supplements.
+In some cases, your professional may prescribe medicines to help your body make more red blood cells.

 Mineral and Bone Disorder.
 Healthy kidneys balance the levels of calcium and phosphorus in your blood and make hormones that help keep your bones strong.
 As kidney function drops, your kidneys